testcontainers/testcontainers-go/docs/modules/consul.md

 {% include "../features/common_functional_options.md" %}

 #### Configuration File
-If you would like to customize the behavior for the deployed node you can use the `WithLocalConfig(config string)` function.
-It takes in a JSON string of keys and values.
+If you need to customize the behavior for the deployed node you can use either `WithConfigString(config string)` or `WithConfigFile(configPath string)`.
+The configuration has to be in JSON format and will be loaded at the node startup.

 ### Container Methods